For the last few months, I’ve had an Apple Magic Mouse back on my desk—right next to my Magic Trackpad.

 - Double-tap two fingers to zoom in and out with some apps,

-- And more—check the details on Apple Support.
+- And more—check the details on this Apple support article.

-The Magic Mouse has an optical sensor and, instead of buttons, it uses what is basically a small trackpad that allows not only clicks, but also gestures.
+The Magic Mouse has an optical sensor and, instead of buttons, it uses what is basically a small trackpad that allows not only clicks but also gestures.
 This gives it some of the benefits of the Magic Trackpad, though using gestures on such a limited area can be difficult, and not all are supported.
-(See this Apple Support page to discover which are.)

 By contrast, the new Magic Mouse looks virtually identical to the old one, and still uses mechanical clicking.
 It’s available in silver or space gray, glides a little smoother across your desk, and is a little lighter due to the lack of replaceable batteries.
 The rechargeable battery is a significant improvement, but overall, the experience of using it is the same as with the original.